YenniniLu/632_Project/README.md

 ## Reserach Goal

-Find the best model to predict the number of views using Subscribers, CC, Released, Category, Sentiment and Length.
+Find the best model to predict the number of Views using predictors: Subscribers, CC, Released, Category, Sentiment and Length.

 ## Tasks